IAmNini/project-2/README.md

 ## The Approach

 As a pair we were both interested in Space-X and their missions to Mars.
-So we decided to make a launch tracker what will show us the upcoming launches and the past launches in order to keep track of SpaceX's activities and plans.
+So we decided to make a launch tracker what will show the upcoming launches and the past launches in order to keep track of SpaceX's activities and plans.

-We deceided to use a Open Source REST [API](https://docs.spacexdata.com/?version=latest#5fc4c846-c373-43df-a10a-e9faf80a8b0a) from Space-X that includes images and all the related information to the launches.
-So you could get a description of each particular mission.
+We decided to use a Open Source REST [API](https://docs.spacexdata.com/?version=latest#5fc4c846-c373-43df-a10a-e9faf80a8b0a) from Space-X that includes images and all the information related to the launches.
+So we could get a description of each particular mission.

 **The Routes with React Router**